gijs-pennings/sorting-visualizer/README.md

 - **Only random access**\
   The implementations of all algorithms use arrays to store data, rather than lists, which only allow sequential access.
 Many algorithms work on both types, but may require modification.
 - **Only comparison sorts**\
-  Only algorithms that determine the right order by comparing elements have been included; such algorithms can sort any type of data, as long as a comparison operator is defined.
-I have therefore not included algorithms such as Counting Sort or Bogo Sort.
+  Only algorithms that determine the right order by comparing elements were included; such algorithms can sort any type of data, as long as a comparison operator is defined.
+I did therefore not include algorithms such as Counting Sort or Bogo Sort.
 - **No hybrid sorts**\
   Although hybrid sorting algorithms are often used in practice (since they are designed to perform better), they are less interesting visually: you can arguably get a clearer picture by watching the algorithms separately.
-Hence, algorithms such as Intro Sort have been left out.
+Hence, algorithms such as Intro Sort were left out.
+Tim Sort is a grey area (since it uses additional unique logic), but due to its complexity, I decided to leave it out in the end as well.

 ## List of algorithms